-You can follow audio and video transmission of the virtual Annual General Meeting, exercise your voting right, assign proxies, submit questions or state an objection for the record via the shareholder portal.
+You can follow audio and video transmission of the virtual Annual General Meeting, exercise your voting right, assign proxies, submit questions, follow-up questions or state an objection for the record via the shareholder portal.
 To use the shareholder portal, you must log in with your shareholder number and the access information we send you, or which you provide yourself, if you are registering or have registered for electronic transmission of documents for the Annual General Meeting.
 The various options for exercising your rights appear in the form of buttons and menus on the user interface of the shareholder portal.

 Our shares are registered.
 For registered shares, Section 67 AktG stipulates that these must be entered in the company’s share register and include the shareholder’s name, date of birth, address, email address and the number of shares or the share certificate numbers.
 If you do not provide this data, you cannot be entered in the share register and exercise your shareholder rights.
 As a shareholder, you are legally obligated to provide us with this information.
 Its processing is necessary for us to carry out our obligations under stock corporation law.
 The legal basis for processing is Art.
 6 (1) (c) GDPR in conjunction with Sections 67, 67e (1) AktG.